tomyan/soda/README.md

 Tell Soda where to load modules within a particular namespace from.

 Arguments:
-  namespacePrefix - (string/array of strings) prefix(es) of namespaces to load. urlPrefix       - (string) prefix of the URL to load modules from.
+  urlPrefix       - (string) prefix of the URL to load modules from. namespacePrefix - (string/strings) optional prefix(es) of namespaces to load.

 ### Function: soda.load

 Load a module/modules and run a function when done.

 Arguments:
   module - (string/array of strings) module(s) to load.
-  callback - (function, optional) callback to run when the module(/modules) is loaded.
+  onload - (function, optional) callback to run when the module(/modules) is loaded.

 ### Function: soda.module